- Say No

 It is fairly complex for fisheries scientists to assess the stock status of scallops, as their populations naturally fluctuate significantly from year to year, and are usually described as ‘boom and bust’.
 Stock status information comes from annual dredge surveys at the beginning of each fishing season, which is then used to set the quota for the permitted catch.

 Commercial scallop stocks caught in the Commonwealth-managed fishery were previously defined as ‘overfished’ in fishery reports.
 Fishery managers initially closed extensive areas of fishing ground, and the whole fishery was closed between 2006-08 to allow for stock recovery.
-High numbers of scallops have been caught in recent fishing seasons, suggesting some recovery has taken place.
-It is not clear what impact the high catches of scallop will have on future scallop numbers.
+High numbers of scallops have been caught in recent fishing seasons, suggesting significant recovery has taken place, although catches declined sharply in 2022.

 Scallops live on the seafloor, and are caught using dredges that scrape along the bottom.
 Scallop dredging is inherently a high impact fishing method.
-The extent of impact of scallop dredging on bottom-dwelling species depends on where the dredgers operate – they generally dredge over soft sediments in Commonwealth waters and the risk to other species is considered low.
-However, continued exploration for new scallop beds, lack of knowledge about the seabed habitats and potential impacts on associated species is a concern.
+The extent of impact of scallop dredging on bottom-dwelling species depends on where the dredges operate – they generally dredge over soft sediments in Commonwealth waters and the risk to other species is considered low.
+However, continued exploration for new scallop beds, lack of knowledge about the seabed habitats and potential impacts on highly vulnerable sponge garden habtats is a concern.
+Scallop dredging has historically been banned from sensitive areas, such as Victoria’s Port Philip Bay, due to concern for important fish nursery habitats.